 17. Enjoy a musical, also on the Gran Vía

 Whether you are a theater fan or not, Gran Via's musicals are guaranteed to be a different experience.
 For several hours you will forget the hustle and bustle of the capital and you will not be able to take your eyes off the incredible costumes, dances and musical numbers of mythical works such as The Lion King.

 If you don't feel like spending the afternoon watching a musical, there are also other options such as going to a funny monologue at the mythical Chocita del Loro.
 There are musicals all year round, but if you go to Madrid in winter you will find Christmas premieres and it will also be a perfect plan to take shelter from the cold.

 18. Take a stroll through the Capricho Park

 The Capricho Park, in the Alameda de Osuna, is a romantic fantasy in the style of European foliés like the Park of the Monsters in Bomarzo.
 Inside you will see small palaces, promontories with sculptures inspired by Greek mythology and a fairytale atmosphere.
 Especially recommended if you visit Madrid in autumn.

-It opens during very specific hours and not all year round, so before you go make sure you can visit it.
+It opens during very specific hours and not throughout the year, so before you go make sure you can visit.

 19. Attend a play at the Canal Theaters

 One of the modern theaters in Madrid, where you can see contemporary dance and theatrical performances.
-Its cycles are among the best in terms of stage performances in the city, and its tickets are much more affordable than most shows in other European cities.
+Its cycles are some of the best in the city, and its tickets are much more affordable than most shows in other European cities.
 It is located in the neighborhood of Chamberí, where you can also stroll after the performance and discover the trendy bars of Ponzano street.